Olympic National Park – Weather, Lodging, Map, News

 Map: Geographical Location

-Olympic National park is located in the Pacific Northwest on Washington’s Olympic Peninsula.
-The geographical coordinates of this place are 47.8021° N, 123.6044° W. it is only 1.8 miles from Port Angeles, and Seattle is about 82.4 miles away.
+Olympic National Park is located in the Pacific Northwest on Washington’s Olympic Peninsula.
+The geographical coordinates of this place are 47.8021° N, 123.6044° W. It is only 1.8 miles from Port Angeles, and Seattle is about 82.4 miles away.

 And lastly, a 1 hour and 43 minutes drive will take you to this place from Hoodsport, which is 83.6 miles away.